Reserve Bank of India

 Monitoring of LBS by RBI – Monitoring Information System (MIS)

-i) Data on Annual Credit Plan (ACP), is an important element to review the flow of credit in the State.
-ACP formats have been revised to align the same with the revised reporting guidelines on priority sector lending.
-Accordingly, the ACP is to be prepared considering the categories of priority sector that would include Agriculture, Micro, Small and Medium Enterprises, Export Credit, Education, Housing, Social Infrastructure and Renewable Energy and Others.
-Further, agriculture has been redefined to include (i) Farm Credit, (ii) Agriculture Infrastructure and (iii) Ancillary Activities.
-Micro, Small and Medium Enterprises would include manufacturing and service sector under (i) Micro Enterprises, (ii) Small Enterprises and (iii) Medium Enterprises, Khadi and Village Industries Sector (KVI) and other finance to MSMEs.
-Thus, at present, the reporting statements for ACP target is LBS-MIS-I (Annex IV), statement for disbursement and outstanding LBS-MIS-II (Annex V) and ACP achievement vis-à-vis ACP target LBS-MIS-III (Annex VI).
-Lead banks/SLBC Convenor banks have been advised, to prepare the bank group wise statements of LBS-MIS-I, II and III as per prescribed formats starting from the financial year 2016-17 and also place these statements for meaningful review in all DCC and SLBC meetings.
+i) Data on Annual Credit Plan (ACP) is an important element to review the flow of credit in the State.
+ACP formats are aligned with the extant reporting guidelines on priority sector lending.
+Accordingly, the ACP is to be prepared considering the categories of priority sector that would include Agriculture, Micro, Small and Medium Enterprises, Export Credit, Education, Housing, Social Infrastructure, Renewable Energy and Others.
+Further, it has been decided that bank loans to Micro/Small and Medium Enterprises (Services), engaged in providing or rendering of services as defined in terms of investment in equipment under MSMED Act, 2006, shall qualify under priority sector without any credit cap.
+The reporting statement for ACP target is LBS-MIS-I (Annex IV), statement for disbursement and outstanding LBS-MIS-II (Annex V) and ACP achievement vis-à-vis ACP target, LBS-MIS-III (Annex VI).
+SLBC Convenor Banks/ Lead Banks have been advised to prepare the statements LBS MIS I, II and III as per the revised formats starting from the financial year 2018-19.
+They should prepare the bank group wise statements of LBS-MIS-I, II and III as per the prescribed formats and also place these statements for meaningful review in all DCC and SLBC meetings.

-ii) In order to maintain consistency and integrity of data with the all India data of scheduled commercial banks and meaningful review/analysis of data, the ACP and FIP data needs to be grouped separately for scheduled commercial banks and other banks like State cooperative banks & DCCBs etc. while presenting in the DCC/SLBC meetings and submitting to our regional offices.
-The data of scheduled commercial banks needs to be further grouped into public sector banks, private sector banks and Regional Rural Banks to know the bank group wise position.
+ii) In order to maintain consistency and integrity of data with the All-India data of scheduled commercial banks and facilitate a meaningful review/analysis of data, the ACP data needs to be grouped separately for scheduled commercial banks and other banks like State Cooperative Banks, DCCBs, etc. while presenting in the DCC/SLBC meetings and submitting to our Regional Offices.
+The data pertaining to scheduled commercial banks needs to be further grouped into public sector banks, private sector banks, Regional Rural Banks, Small Finance Banks and Wholly Owned Subsidiaries (WOS) of Foreign Banks to know the bank group wise position.

 4. Assignment of Lead Bank Responsibility